wpmaintainer/wpm-emergency-alert/README.txt

 Yes, our default output is responsive but every site is different.
 You may require some custom CSS to make things look 100% perfect!

 == Changelog ==

+= 1.2.0 =
+* Adds custom expiration time for suppressable alerts.

+= 1.1.1 =
+* Cleans up some code organization and comments.

 = 1.1.0 =
 * Updates for repository imagery and a filename typo.
 Adds setting link shortcut.